As spring allergies start ramping up, you may not need to look much further than your pantry to get relief with a natural compound called Quercetin.

 Because of this, Quercetin is the key ingredient in one of our top allergy-relief products, Aller-Aid.
 This 100% natural supplement can help you find relief from allergy symptoms without the side effects your get from over-the-counter medicines such as drowsiness, dry mouth and more.

-As we highlighted earlier, there are many reasons people take Quercetin supplements.
+In addition to eating more onions from your pantry, taking a Quercetin isn't a bad idea - especially during allergy season.
 The anti-inflammatory and immune-boosting properties of the flavonoid alone are two great reasons.
 Quercetin also offers some other health benefits.
 Research indicates that Quercetin may help:

 Furthermore, clinical studies show that Quercetin may potentially reduce blood pressure, reduce the risk for cardiovascular disease and help combat diabetes.